misterfoxy/Tech-Pathway-React/01-Progressing/02-JSX/README.md

 * Using those as a reference, reproduce the same thing by using JSX syntax.

+* NOTEYou do not need to create components for this activity, although it is a bonus if time permits.

 ### Hints

-* You can use Fragements to let you group child nodes to create a single parent level element without adding extra nodes to the DOM.
-See reference: [React Fragments](https://reactjs.org/docs/fragments.html)
+* You can use Fragments to let you group child nodes to create a single parent level element without adding extra nodes to the DOM.
+To learn more, go to section on [Fragments](https://reactjs.org/docs/fragments.html) in React's Documentation.

+* Remember to use `className` instead of `class`.

+### Bonus

+* Create components for each of the sections on the page.